Grapycal/Grapycal/backend/docs/source/getting_started/installation.rst

 -------------------

 If you want to contribute to Grapycal itself, you can install it in editable mode from source.

+Prerequisites:

+- Python 3.11
+- npm 9.5.1 or higher (older versions may work, but are not tested)

 1. Clone the repository